Improwised/watch_time/README.md

 ### Exercise - 6 (Select movies from db)
 - For that, first user have to configure pg database with php
 - see [pg_connection.md](https://github.com/Improwised/watch_time/blob/main/docs/pg_connection.md)
+- Write select query to get movies that are watched
+- Exercise should be done in index.php file